jrosen48/utk-homepage/static/cv/rosenberg-cv-for-word.Rmd

 Schmidt, J. A., Beymer, P. N., & Rosenberg, J. M. (in preparation).
 Experiences, activities, and personal characteristics as predictors of engagement in STEM-focused summer programs.

 Greenhalgh, S. P., Rosenberg, J. M., Staudt-Willet, B., Koehler, M. J., & Akcaoglu, M. (in preparation).
-Timing is everything: Comparing synchronous and asynchronous modes of Twitter for teacher professional learning
+Timing is everything: Comparing synchronous and asynchronous modes of Twitter for teacher professional learning.

 ### Book Chapters